 For users to fully utilise LCF data in an informed way, sample sizes and response rates must be considered.
 Therefore, sample sizes are provided within each table of Family Spending, and small sample sizes are highlighted for users’ attention.
 Where necessary, tables with detailed breakdowns are averaged across three years to overcome issues of accuracy and disclosure.

 The fieldwork is conducted by the Office for National Statistics (ONS) in Great Britain and by the Northern Ireland Statistics and Research Agency (NISRA) of the Department of Finance and Personnel in Northern Ireland using almost identical questionnaires.
 Households at the selected addresses are visited and asked to co-operate in the survey.
 In order to maximise response, interviewers make at least four separate calls, and sometimes many more, at different times of day on households which are difficult to contact.
 Interviews are conducted by Computer Assisted Personal Interviewing (CAPI) using laptop computers.
 During the interview information is collected about the household; certain regular payments such as rent, gas, electricity and telephone accounts; expenditure on certain large items (for example vehicle purchases over the previous 12 months); and income.
 Each individual aged 16 and over in the household is asked to keep a detailed record of expenditure every day for two weeks.
 Children aged between 7 and 15 are also asked to keep a simplified diary of daily expenditure.
-In 2011 a total of 1,525 children aged between 7 and 15 in responding households in the UK were asked to complete expenditure diaries; 305, or 20 per cent, did not do so.
+In 2012 a total of 1,468 children aged between 7 and 15 in responding households in the UK were asked to complete expenditure diaries; 257, or 18 per cent, did not do so.
 This number includes both refusals and children who had no expenditure during the two weeks.
 Information provided by all members of the household is kept strictly confidential.
-Each person aged 16 and over in the household who keeps a diary (and whose income information is collected) is subsequently paid £10 as a token of appreciation.
-Children who keep a diary are given a £5 payment.
+Each person aged 16 and over in the household who keeps a diary (and whose income information is collected) is subsequently sent a £10 voucher as a token of appreciation.
+Children who keep a diary are given a £5 voucher.

 In the last two months of the 1998/99 survey, as an experiment, a small book of postage stamps was enclosed with the introductory letter sent to every address.
 Response seemed to increase as a result of this experiment and it has become a permanent feature of the survey.
 It is difficult to quantify the exact effect on response but the cognitive work that was carried out as part of the EFS development indicated that it was having a positive effect.